Faculty & Staff - Agrrawal

 - He is also one of the recipients of the 2009 UMaine Faculty Technology Stipend, that was utilized to develop a browser-free live portfolio tracker.

 - In April, 2010 he was the recipient of the Dean’s Faculty Research paper award for his ‘web-algorithm’ paper and the Dean’s summer research grant.

 - In April, 2011 he was awarded the Dean’s Faculty Research Excellence award for the JBF 2010 paper.

-- Two of his papers have been on the ‘most read’ lists of the published journals.
+- Three of his papers have been on the ‘most read’ lists of the published journals.